Injured in a Slip and Fall or Trip and Fall Accident in Vermont? We Can Help.

 Vermont Premises Liability cases (i.e., Slip & Falls and Trip & Falls on a defendant’s property due to a defect, negligent maintenance, or negligent failure to provide notice of hazard on a property) are often among the most challenging cases to bring.
-As most premises liability Attorneys in Vermont and New Hampshire will agree, though each case is unique, there is likely no more difficult case to bring than for a slip and fall on the ice in Northern New England.
+As most premises liability Attorneys in Vermont will agree, though each case is unique, there is likely no more difficult case to bring than for a slip and fall on the ice in Northern New England.

 However, that does not mean such cases are not viable.
 Premises liability attorney Michael J. Sabbeth has resolved multiple cases in which his clients suffered injuries after slipping and falling on ice due to the defendants’ negligence for six figures.